2025-26 Edition

 Advanced research opportunity for Public Health Honors.
 Students conduct research projects with faculty, attend lectures, and engage in timeline creation.
 Requirements include upper-division coursework, GPA criteria, and a faculty-approved thesis project.

-Restriction: Graduate students only.
-Public Health Policy Majors only.
-Public Health Sciences Majors only.
+Restrictions: Public Health Policy majors and Public Health Sciences majors only.

 PUBHLTH H192B.
 Public Health Honors Seminar and Thesis II.
 4 Units.